Mark-Smith-Tealing/Python-Course/README.md

-# Introduction to Pythobn by Mark Smith
+# Introduction to Python
+Mark Smith

 These are the materials for 'Introduction to Python', an online Python course that I created and taught from 2021 and continue to teach throught early 2022 to children aged 8-13.
 Here is an outline of the course: